• Play the sound file

 OK, on with the show.
 What have we got?
 A debate, of course.
 How did this one go?

-02 — GOP Bloomberg debate 1.
-Yes: another week, another GOP candidates debate.
+02 — GOP debate: Mitt and Herm.
+Yes: another week, another GOP candidates' debate.
 What did we learn from the Bloomberg-sponsored event on Tuesday?

 Nothing certain, of course.
 It's still early days, and there aren't any certainties yet.
 The fun of the game here is to see how the probabilities change.